couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-rest-api.markdown

 ### Getting XDCR Stats via REST

-You can get XDCR statistics from either Couchbase Web Console, or the REST-API.
+You can get XDCR statistics from either Couchbase Web Console, or the REST API.
 You perform all of these requests on a source cluster to get information about a destination cluster.
 All of these requests use the UUID, a unique identifier for destination cluster.
-You can get this ID by using the REST-API if you do not already have it.
+You can get this ID by using the REST API if you do not already have it.
 For instructions, see [Getting a Destination Cluster Reference](#couchbase-admin-restapi-xdcr-destination).
 The endpoints are as
 follows: